pantheon-systems/documentation/source/content/guides/multisite/06-debug.md

 ### Manage Multisites

-The `wp site *` class of WP-CLI commands ([full documentation](https://developer.wordpress.org/cli/commands/site/)) for managing the sites on your multisite installation.
+The `wp site *` class of WP-CLI commands ([full documentation](https://developer.wordpress.org/cli/commands/site/)) for managing the sites on your Multisite installation.
 Here are some helpful ones:

-- `wp site create` - Create a new site on the multisite.
+- `wp site create` - Create a new site on the Multisite.
-- `wp site list` - See all available sites on the multisite.
+- `wp site list` - See all available sites on the Multisite.
 - `wp site empty` - Clear a site of its posts and comments, while retaining options, users and other configuration details.

 ### Update the Database